-Despite the best preventative efforts, fires can occur.
+Despite the best precautions, fires can occur.
 Follow these guidelines in case of a fire:

 - Call 911 immediately.
 If the fire is small, use a fire extinguisher to douse the flames.
-Otherwise, get everyone quickly out of the house, and wait for the fire department.
+Otherwise, get everyone out of the house at once, and wait for the fire department.